rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/06-CodeItAndShipIt.md

 ### Upgrade your your GitHub Codespace

-In your GitHub Codespaces created in the previous chapter,
+In your GitHub Codespace created in the previous chapter,

 1. Press `Ctrl + Shift + P` to open the command palette
 2. Search for the `Codespaces: Add Dev Container Configuration Files...` command and select it
 3. Select `Create a new configuration...`
 4. In the warning popup, click on the `Continue` button
 5. Click on `Show All Definitions...`
-6. Search `.Net` and select a proposed option - _you can for example take the `...` in `...`_
+6. Search `.Net` and select a proposed option - _you can for example take the `C# (.NET) (dotnet)` in `8.0-bookworm`_
-7. Skip the selection of features and click on the `OK` button
+7. Search for `Dotnet CLI`, select the corresponding feature and click on the `OK` button, then let you guide and select default options
 8. In the information popup, click on the `Overwrite` button
 9. In the `.devcontainer/devcontainer.json` file, add the `customizations` section just after the `image` property, like shown below: